To create something exceptional, your mindset must be relentlessly focused on the smallest detail

 This way it is easy for your sales representatives or marketing to find out more information about the client and to record additional information they may discover when they follow up.

-Let your sales teams know you will be checking up on results from leads assigned to them
+Let your sales team know you will be checking up on results from leads assigned to them — BE TACTICAL AND CREATIVE ABOUT IT

 Set ROI (return on investment) expectations about how these leads will be measured